-From the time of admission, incoming Penn State Law students are matched with mentors in the legal field so they can immediately begin making professional connections and learning from successful practitioners—before they even begin their law school careers.
+From the time they commit to Penn State Law, incoming students are matched with mentors in the legal field so they can immediately begin making professional connections and learning from successful practitioners—before they even begin their law school careers.
 Our Mentorship Program also matches mentors and mentees later in students’ law school experience so they can connect with professionals working in the practice areas and cities where the students want to work.
 Our Minority Mentor Program matches students from groups that are typically underrepresented in law school and the legal practice with Penn State Law faculty and administrators as well as practicing attorneys to help the students achieve academic success and emotional well-being during law school and after entering the legal profession.

 University Park Resources